Alexis Hobson

 Alexis Corydon Hobson (February 25, 1880 – October 20, 1960) was an American college football player.

+Early life

+Alexis Corydon Hobson was born to Edwin Lafayette Hobson.
+His father was a colonel in the Confederate States Army.

 University of Virginia

 Hobson was a prominent end for the Virginia Cavaliers of the University of Virginia.

 1900

 Hobson was selected All-Southern in 1900.
 Virginia claims a Southern championship that year.
 The team gave Sewanee its first loss in three years by a score of 17 to 5, Hobson once saving a touchdown by tackling College Football Hall of Fame running back Henry Seibels.

+Career

+Hobson worked for Chesapeake and Ohio Railway.

+Personal life

+Hobson married Gertrude Skelton.
+They had a daughter, Mrs. Alexander Hamilton Bryan.
+His wife predeceased him.
+He died on October 20, 1960, in Richmond.
+He was buried in Hollywood Cemetery.